akostrik/net_practice/README.md

 ## Routing Table
 * every router / network host stores routing table
-* contains information of how to reach systems that are attached to local and remote networks, lists the routes to particular network destinations, contains all networks the router knows about
+* info: how to reach systems that are attached to local and remote networks, the routes to particular network destinations
-* is generated from local configuration information and from routing protocol messages exchanged with neighboring systems
+* is generated from local configuration information and from routing protocol messages exchanged
 * has IP address
 * **A route** = 2 fields = the destination + the next hop
 * **Destination address** the end target of the packets
-* **Default destination address = default route address =** `0.0.0.0/0` takes effect when no other route is available for an IP destination.
-Sends the packets to the first network address it encounters (or to the next hop address ?).
+* **Default destination address** = `0.0.0.0/0` takes effect when no other route is available for the IP destination.
+The packet is sent to the first network address it encounters (to the next hop address ?).
 Matches any network.
 * **Next hop address** the next router / inetrnet inerface on the packet's way
 * **Gateway** a host’s way out of its local network